Published June 2017

 Let me emphasize:

-No one can add an apple to the system, why?
+No one can add an apple to the system.
+Why?
 There are only 100 apples.
 There will never be more than 100 apples.
-Of course, in this explanation, I am referring to a product, as the Bitcoin.
+Of course, in this explanation, I am referring to the Bitcoin as a product.

 Apples make people understand for some reason, so I use the word apple a lot.